-Is Consumer Adjustment Company CACi a scam?
+Is Consumer Adjustment Company scam?

 They’re legit.
 According to the Better Business Bureau (BBB), Consumer Adjustment Company, Inc. was founded and incorporated in 1967.
 The BBB established a profile page for CACi in 2003, and CACi has been a BBB-accredited business since 2018.
 The BBB lists CACi as a collection agency that specializes in government loan collection.
 Consumer Adjustment Company uses the alternate business name, CACi.
 Buzzfile estimates CACi’s annual revenue at $11.7 million and the size of its headquarters staff at 200 employees, with an estimated 350 employees across all locations.